cburdine/materials-ml-workshop/README.md

 jupyter-book build MaterialsML/
 ```

 Either of these commands will build the site using data cached from previous builds, if available.
-To completely rebuild the site from scratch, you can run `make buildall`.
+To completely rebuild the site from scratch, you can run `make fullbuild`.

 Once you build the site, you can view it locally by opening `MaterialsML/_build/html/index.html` with your web browser.